-->

 American Horror Story: Murder House (FX/Hulu)

 Considering the fact that Kim Kardashian just made her FX debut in American Horror Story: Delicate, it might be time to rehash the best previous seasons.
-Of the 10 that have come out so far, Murder House — the very first season — is pretty widely acknowledged as being the best.
+Of the ten-plus that have come out so far, Murder House — the very first season — is pretty widely acknowledged as being the best.
 In Murder House, the Harmon family — Ben (Dylan McDermott), Vivien (Connie Britton), and their daughter Violet (Taissa Farmiga) move from Boston to Los Angeles to start over after a family tragedy.
 Unfortunately, the mansion they move into is positively teeming with ghosts who are sometimes hard to differentiate from the living.

 American Horror Story: Asylum (FX/Hulu)

 If American Horror Story: Murder House takes the cake in the series, then Asylum is a close second.
 Ryan Murphy just basically took everything creepy and nightmarish he could think of and jammed it into a single TV series: a mental hospital for the criminally insane!
 A serial killer named Bloody Face!
 Very creepy clergy members!
 A doctor performing eugenics experiments on patients!
 An angel of death!
 Alien abductions!
-When you write it all out in a row it sounds absolutely ridiculous, but if you can suspend your disbelief a bit this season — particularly if you focus your attention on the inimitable Jessica Lange as a sociopathic and ruthless nun — you won’t be able to turn it off.
+When you write it all out in a row, it sounds absolutely ridiculous, but if you can suspend your disbelief a bit this season — particularly if you focus your attention on the inimitable Jessica Lange as a sociopathic and ruthless nun — you won’t be able to turn it off.

 The Haunting of Hill House (Netflix)